OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-advanced.md

 ![A range with a two-level, two-dimension outline](../images/excel-outline.png)

 To ungroup a row or column group, use the [Range.upgroup](/javascript/api/excel/excel.range#ungroup-groupoption-) method.
-This removes the outer-most level from the outline.
-If multiple groups of the same row or column type are at the same level within the specified range, all those groups are ungrouped.
+This removes the outermost level from the outline.
+If multiple groups of the same row or column type are at the same level within the specified range, all of those groups are ungrouped.

 ## See also